 The hormones in plants are also called phytohormones.
 They are plant-specific chemical compounds that control important processes within the plant.
-Phytohormones are messenger substances that transmit important information and growth regulators.
-Many different hormones interact, which is why it is not only relevant whether a hormone is present, but also in what concentration.
+Plant hormones are messenger substances that pass on important information and regulate growth.
+Many different hormones work together, which is why it is not only relevant whether a hormone is present, but also in what concentration.

-The gibberellins are the hormones of a plant that are responsible for the germination of seeds and buds.
-They also encourage flowering in a plant.
-Gibberellins give plants the impetus for shoot elongation, especially in young plants.
-They are mainly formed in growing parts of plants.
+Gibberellins are the hormones in a plant that are responsible for the germination of seeds and buds.
+They also promote the formation of a plant's flowers.
+Gibberellins give plants the impetus for the longitudinal growth of shoots, especially in young plants.
+This plant hormone is mainly produced by growing plant parts.
 The hormone is involved in the process that makes a plant grow towards the sun.

 And auxins?

-Auxins, other phytohormones, migrate to the shady side of the shoot axis, where the gibberellins are activated there and ensure growth in length.
+Auxins are other phytohormones.
+If it is shady on one side of the shoot axis, the auxins migrate there.
+In doing so, they activate the local gibberellins, which ensure linear growth.
 This is how the plant bends towards the sun.

-Auxins are among the first discovered hormones in plants.
-They are synthesized in the shoot tip, which is why plants can no longer continue to grow without them.
-Because auxins are also involved in the growth of a plant by promoting the expansion of cells and thus the growth in length of the shoot axis and roots.
-The growth of flowers and fruits is also influenced by the presence of auxins.
+Auxins are among the first plant hormones discovered.
+Because they are synthesized in the shoot tip, plants can no longer grow without them.
+Auxins are also involved in the growth of a plant by promoting the expansion of cells and thus the longitudinal growth of the shoot axis and roots.
+With their presence, auxins also influence the growth of flowers and fruits.

 How are cytokinins related to auxins?

-Cytokinins are the hormones in a plant that ensure the balance between roots and shoots.
-In this context, cytokinins work in tandem with auxins because by balancing the levels of the two, a plant can determine whether it needs to develop more roots or shoots.
-Since cytokinins are formed in the roots, an excess gives the plant the signal to develop more shoots.
-If more auxins are present, which are formed in the shoot tips, root growth is stimulated.
-The phytohormone particularly promotes the growth of the lateral shoots of a plant.
-Cytokinins also ensure that the aging process of a plant is slowed down.
+Cytokinins are the hormones in a plant that ensure balance between roots and shoots.
+In this context, the cytokinins work together with the auxins.
+Because of the concentration balance between the two, a plant can determine whether it needs to develop more roots or shoots.
+Since cytokinins are produced in the roots, an excess signals the plant to produce more shoots.
+If there are more auxins, which are produced in the shoot tips, the growth of the roots is stimulated.
+The phytohormone particularly promotes the growth of the side shoots of a plant.
+Furthermore, cytokinins slow down the aging process of a plant.

 Ethylene is not only active within a plant, but also serves as a messenger between plants.
-It is produced from the amino acid methionine within the plant.
+The amino acid methionine is produced within the plant.
 Fruits ripen through the stimulation of ethylene, which is responsible for breaking down cell walls.
-This makes fruits softer and increases the sugar content.
-It causes the aging of leaves and flower organs and eventually promotes leaf fall.
-Ethylene is also important for germination and growth of sprouts.
-It causes the sprouts to thicken, shorten and curve.
+This ensures softer fruits and a higher sugar content.
+The plant hormone causes the aging of leaves and flower organs and ultimately promotes leaf fall.
+Ethylene is also important for sprout germination and growth.
+It causes the thickening, shortening and curvature of the sprouts.

 What is abscisic acid?

-The phytohormone abscisic acid is produced in the chloroplasts in response to stress, such as drought or cold.
-Abscisic acid helps the plant to regulate its water balance.
-Thus, stomata, the stomata of a leaf, are closed as soon as the plant does not get enough water.
-This counteracts water loss through transpiration.
+In response to stress, the plant produces the phytohormone abscisic acid in the chloroplasts.
+Stress factors for plants include drought or cold.
+Abscisic acid helps the plant regulate its water balance.
+Stomata, the stomata of a leaf, close as soon as the plant does not receive enough water.
+There is no loss of water through transpiration.
 In response to low temperatures, the hormone ensures that buds and seeds do not germinate in winter.
-This is the initiation of dormancy, known as seed dormancy.
+This is the initiation of the dormant state, the so-called seed dormancy.

 The FARBIO® organic liquid fertilizers support you in caring for your plants with important main and micronutrient complexes!